ue22-p23/web/notebooks/36-react-samples-nb.md

 #### no need to reload

-that's already a plus, as compared with the traditional page setup: just save your changes, and you see them right away; for people who code all day long, that is genuine relief !
+that's already a plus, as compared with the traditional page setup: **just save your changes**, and you see them right away; for people who code all day long, that is genuine relief !

 +++